jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 * "objectClassName" -- the string "rpki1_aspa"
 * "handle" -- see (#common_data_members)
 * "name" -- see (#common_data_members)
-* "autnum" -- an unsigned 32-bit integer representing an autonomous system number of the registration holder ([@!I-D.ietf-sidrops-aspa-profile, section 3])
+* "customerAutnum" -- an unsigned 32-bit integer representing an autonomous system number of the registration holder ([@!I-D.ietf-sidrops-aspa-profile, section 3])
 * "providerAutnums" -- an array of unsigned 32-bit integers, each representing the autonomous system number of an AS that is authorized as a provider ([@!I-D.ietf-sidrops-aspa-profile, section 3])